alkloihd/Alkloihd_Elektron_Ocatrack_MK2_digiguide/README.md

 ### Is the old source still public?

-No. This repo has been reset to a landing/status format.
+No. This repo has been reset to https://geartootz.web.app/

 ### Why not publish full code right now?

 We are productizing the platform for hosted access, reliability, and sustainable long-term development.

 ### Can I still follow updates?